mdeniz/marcus_bikes/README.md

 ![Product page Layout](doc/assets/product_page_layout.png)

-In the *Product Info* area the common data from the product is displayed: Brand, Model, Reference (UUID), Description and Price.
+In the *Product Info* area, the common data from the product is displayed: Brand, Model, Reference (UUID), Description, and Price.

-The *Image* shown is either coming from the url stored in the database or a placeholder will replace it in case it's not provided.
+The *Image* shown is either coming from the URL stored in the database or a placeholder will replace it in case it's not provided.

-For the *Attributes Customization* area it will be show as follows.
+For the *Attributes Customization* area, it will be show as follows.
 This area is interactive, whenever the customer clicks on a different attribute option it will be selected and the price will change accordingly if a price change is associated to that attribute option.

 ![Customizable Attributes Product](doc/assets/product_with_customizable_attributes.png)
 ![Customizable Attributes Product 2](doc/assets/product_with_customizable_attributes_2.png)